Skip to main content

 You don't need to understand this to use Robo.js, but it's helpful to know what's going on under the hood if you're curious!

 The core of Robo.js divides into two components: the CLI and the Runtime.
-When you install robo.js
+When you install robo.js, these are added to your node_modules.

 It serves as the primary means for starting and building your Robo, enabling streamlined development by handling configurations and tooling.
 Commands within the CLI facilitate automatic restarts, file watching, TypeScript integrations, and plugin installations.
 The CLI is designed to be efficient, loading only essential tools for specific tasks, especially during production.